The ‘Do Nothing’ Mistake: What Happens When You Delay Land Clearing

 As brush and invasive growth spread:

 This is especially frustrating for property owners who purchased land for specific purposes like recreation, hunting, or simply enjoying the space.
-The longer you wait, the more effort it takes to get that usable space back.
+The longer you wait, the more effort it takes to restore that usable space.

 Addressing overgrowth early gives you control.
 Instead of reacting to a major problem, you are managing a smaller one.